 Tellason is one of my favorite brands, based in San Francisco.
 The Cramerton Chino is a tapered army cloth 8.8 oz chino with a corozo button fly.
 Cramerton twill was originally made in South Carolina in the 1930’s for U.S. Army uniforms.
 The fabric is still made the same way and in the same state, but cut and sewn in San Fran.
 Putting these on is like wearing a piece of history.

 If you’re looking for something that can be both dressy or casual there is always value in Banana Republic that won’t break the bank.
-The Aiden Slim Bedford is a classic flat-front straight leg pant that are great for everyday wear.
-Available in four colors and perfect for relaxed weekends or social evenings.
-This one sits at the waist and is slim through the thigh with a slim leg opening.
+The Rapid Movement Chino is a tailored slim fit that is great for everyday wear.
+Available in plenty of colors and perfect for relaxed weekends or social evenings.
+This one is mid-rise and is slim through the thigh with a slim leg opening.
 Sharp with a dress shoe and no socks.

 These are a little edgier and have a little bit of attitude.
 The Rogue Territory Officer Trouser is inspired by workwear.
 They are handmade in downtown Los Angeles and are made from 9 oz sanforized (pre-shrunk) twill.
 They have bright white selvedges and are slim fitting, if not a little on the tight side.
 The one piece button fly and slash front pockets are offset by the cool flaps on the rear pockets that can be worn tucked in or out.
 Available in several colors but I love the olive.

 When it comes to ruggedness and durability Freenote really makes the grade.
 With pants like this it’s all about the details.
-They have custom leather branding, custom corozo buttons and they’re made of 100% Japanese selvedge twill.
+They have custom leather branding, custom horn buttons from Italy and they’re made from reproduction military fabric from Japan.
 The pocket bags are herringbone from Japan too.
 These are made for the long haul and will last a long time.

-These have the highest price point of the lot, but for good reason: They are made by one pair of hands from start to finish.
-Owner Amos Culbertson takes the phrase “small business” to the extreme.
-These work trousers are an 11 oz olive selvedge twill from Cone Mills in North Carolina.
-In fact, every piece of the pant comes from the United States.
+These have the highest price point of the lot, but for good reason: They are made to order with a lead time of about six weeks with the entire item being designed, patterned, cut, sewn, and finished in their small workshop.
+These work trousers are an 11 oz indigo selvedge canvas from Okayama Japan, with USA made canvas pocket bags and sewing thread.
 The coolest features are the reinforced knee panel that wears more like a patch and the utility pocket at the right thigh.